naoned-makers/ponko/README.md

 # ponko
-Python code for 5 push buttons on Raspberry Pi
+Python code for Raspberry to interact with Ponko : x10 Lego minifigure 3D printed